voidlizard/hbs2/README.md

 synchronization with automatic peer discovery, requiring no server or service.

+## Status update 2025-01-06

+The project’s alive and kicking, actively used by the team and even supporting a few other initiatives.

+The development is hosted directly on hbs2, which explains the relatively low activity on GitHub.

+The hbs2 link remains the same:

+- hbs2://BTThPdHKF8XnEq4m6wzbKHKA6geLFK4ydYhBXAqBdHSP

+The current focus is on optimizing hbs2-git for really large repositories, such as OpenWrt.

+It’s quite a challenging task, but definitely doable.
+The key is replacing SQLite with sstable-like (LSMT) files to ensure decent read/write performance during fetch and push operations.

+For example, OpenWrt has around 700K objects and  60K+ commits and growing.

+Typically, about 100K objects need to be checked per push operation to identify and write only the new ones.

+The goal of this iteration is to make hbs2-git work smoothly with "OpenWrt"-scale projects.

+The next steps will naturally focus on "Linux-scale" and "monorepo-scale" projects.

+Hopefully, the new architecture will scale well enough.

+Other changes:

+ - hbs2-git dashboard will be removed from scope

+ - hbs2-fixer probable will be remove as well

+ - issue tracker fixme-new is moved to hbs2 codebase and works

+ - Moving hbs2-storage to sstable/lsm instead of
+   git-like storage is planned but may be will be moved tothe next iteration.

+The planned release date for the iteration is Feb'2025.

+Stay tuned!

 ## Status update 2024-03-20

 hbs2-git 0.24.1 is in master.
 Status =\> beta.
 Old hbs2-git is